 Winter Ski Area Transportation

 During the winter, Mt.
 Hood Meadows offers round-trip transportation from Portland to the mountain, offering pick-up in three locations around Portland including Tualatin, Sunset and Gateway.
 Their service is offered on weekends and holidays through the end of March, with occasional Wednesday and Thursday buses in January and February.
 The luxury, biodiesel-fueled motorcoaches drop off right in front of the main lodge at Mt.
 Hood Meadows.
-Discounted lift tickets and reduced-rate beginner packages are also offered with your $25 bus ticket.
+Discounted lift tickets and reduced-rate beginner packages are also offered with your $29 bus ticket.
 Tickets go on sale one month in advance and are available for purchase through the Mt.
 Hood Meadows website.

 Riding the shuttle is free for Timberline and Fusion season pass holders and Timberline online lift ticket holders.